 After Stroke?
 Finding the Financial Lifeline You Need

-Life after a stroke can feel like you’re lost in a fog.
-One minute, everything’s going smooth as silk, the next, you’re hit with a new reality of blurred sight, unsteady hands, and a heap of medical expenses.
-It’s enough to knock the wind out of anyone, and the financial stress can just add to the physical and emotional challenges.
-But remember, you’re not in this alone – there’s a whole crew of folks out there, ready and willing to help you put things back together.
+Life after it can feel like being lost in a fog.
+One minute, everything’s running smooth, and the next, you’re facing a new reality—blurred vision, unsteady hands, and a mountain of medical bills.
+It’s enough to leave anyone overwhelmed, and the financial strain only adds to the physical and emotional challenges.
+But you don’t have to go through this alone—there’s a whole network of people ready to help you get back on your feet.

 Expenses